dscyrescotti/SwiftTheming/README.md

     </a>
 </p>

-**SwiftTheming 🎨** is a lightweight and handy theme manager which handles multiple themes based on system-wide appearances - light and dark appearances and overrides the system appearance for the application.
+**SwiftTheming 🎨** is a handy lightweight handy theme manager which handles multiple themes based on system-wide appearances - light and dark appearances and overrides the system appearance for the application.

 ## Demo📱
 <img src="https://github.com/dscyrescotti/SwiftTheming/blob/main/Assets/Demo.gif?raw=true" alt="this slowpoke moves"  width="40%"/><br/>